 the MENU button is in the top left of your screen.

-I am a professional musician with over 25 years experience of teaching, performing and composing music.
-I can help you to meet your musical needs and make your musical projects happen.
-I’m based in the Midlands but I work around the UK and internationally and will travel if the project requires it.
+I am a professional musician with over 30 years experience of teaching, performing and composing music.
+I’m based in the Midlands but I work around the UK and internationally.
+The musical services that I can provide are:

 Please contact me if you need more information or details about anything you find here - see 'Contact' page.

 L a t e s t N e w s. . .

 December 11th: Well, tomorrow is - hopefully- the beginning of 'The Revolution...'!
 And what better way to acknowledge hope, and to celebrate beauty, than through music and shared transcendence?
 This weekend I'll be playing 2 gigs with our amazing Excelsa Voces, who will deliver what they promise (unlike most political parties) - on Friday, at St Faith's in Overbury, and on Saturday at the Callow Great Hall in Stanbrook Abbey.
 Both gigs are selling furiously, so be quick - seats are limited.
 We were setting lights for the Stanbrook Abbey gig tonight, so here's a taster...

 December 10th: I'm working my way through a long list of concerts (11 or so between Nov 29th and Dec 21st)... great gigs with our lovely Vocal High, with Tarantara and with Avon Singers... and of course with our wonderful ensemble Excelsa Voces, last Friday at the Guild Chapel in Stratford.
 There are 2 more Excelsa Voces concerts this coming weekend and I can't recommend them highly enough - although I would say that (and if you don't want to take my word for it, ask Mr Fripp!).
 See www.excelsavoces.com for details.
 Meanwhile, here are some photos from the past few weeks...